 When my husband and I hired our first employee, we had the debate on whether or not I would handle the payroll.
 I was working another full-time job concurrently, and I was worried over situations like getting sick or the need to go out of town.
 Who would manage the payroll while I was out?
-So, I decided to hire Paychex.
+So, I decided to hire Paychex as an addition to our small business tools.
 I shopped around, and they seemed to be the obvious choice for small businesses like ours.
-We have been using Paychex for five years now, and I have to say that I enjoy having the additional job lifted from my workload.
+We have been using Paychex for more than five years now, and I have to say that I enjoy having the additional job lifted from my workload.

 I use GoDaddy for both of my businesses.
 Personally, I have purchased multiple domain names through their online website.
 I have been able to use GoDaddy with SiteGround, Shopify, and HostGator.
 Currently I use Shopify for my automotive business and SiteGround for this blog.
 GoDaddy reminds me when it’s time to renew, and they are easy to access.
 For companies starting an online business or website definitely, need GoDaddy as a small business tool.

 Other Related Posts:

 - 3 Reasons Why I Use Shopify